ty-elastic/instruqt_o11y--course--field--200-otel-logs--main/instruqt/tracks/o11y--course--field--200-otel-logs--main/04-rc/assignment.md

 title: OpenTelemetry Logging on Kubernetes with Receiver Creator
 notes:
 - type: text
-  contents: In this challenge, we will consider the challenges of working with limited
+  contents: In this challenge, we will look at how the Receiver Creator works
-    context while performing Root Cause Analysis of a reported issue
 tabs:
 - id: vgilav3kazur
   title: Elasticsearch